alextrezvy/rollercage/README.md

 It was tested on Apache Roller version 5.1.1.

 Dependencies:
-To build this plugin you need to specify the path to "WEB-INF/classes" directory of Roller in "pom.xml":
+To build this plugin you need maven.
+And you need to specify the path to "WEB-INF/classes" directory of Roller in "pom.xml":

         <groupId>org.apache.maven.plugins</groupId>
         <artifactId>maven-compiler-plugin</artifactId>